Geotab/sdk-addin-samples/README.md

 # sdk-addin-samples [![Build Status](https://travis-ci.org/Geotab/sdk-addin-samples.svg?branch=master)](https://travis-ci.org/Geotab/sdk-addin-samples)

-> A collection of samples demonstrating how build MyGeotab and Geotab Drive add-ins.
+> A collection of samples demonstrating how to build MyGeotab and Geotab Drive add-ins.

 ## How to run the examples

 In order to run these examples, you can clone this repo, go into each of the examples and follow the instructions in the README.md file.

-Alternativly, you can install the add-ins on your production database individually using the install configuration as described in each subfolder README.md or to install all the examples under one navigation section in your demo database use the installation settings below.
+Alternatively, you can install the add-ins on your production database individually using the install configuration as described in each subfolder README.md or to install all the examples under one navigation section in your demo database use the installation settings below.

 ```json
 {